jlleongarcia/jlleongarcia/content/blog/biz-link-in-bio.md

 Create -> Pages -> **Connect Git**.

-You will Need a Gitlab Accaunt OAth (Authentication)
+You will Need a Gitlab Account OAth (Authentication)

 ### Setup Cloudflare Workers and Pages